tyroguru/BPFTrace-hol/uprobe.md

 Now we have some nice adhoc data on process lifetimes.
 We could easily customize this script to provide more data.

+This example highlights a very important aspect of user probes that can be used to great advantage: we can instrument a library or executable's binary image and we will then fire this probe for every subsequent invocation of the binary image.
+This provides us with an excellent facility to gain true global insights into all applications that use the instrumented image.
 ---
 ## Exercises